(a) have gained:

 considered as an alternative entrance route.
 Evidence used to

 demonstrate graduate qualities may not be used for exemption against

 Months of entry

-In this MSc course, we show how leaders in organisations can develop and nurture strategic thinking at all levels.
-To be a strong role model is important too, so up to date approaches to ethics and governance feature throughout.
+In this MSc course we show how leaders in organisations can develop and nurture strategic thinking at all levels.
+To be a strong role model is important too, so up-to-date approaches to ethics and governance feature throughout.
+There is also the opportunity to identify and develop personal effective leadership traits and behaviours that are necessary to succeed in the emerging borderless, anarchic, knowledge driven global economy.
 However, the key to sustainable success is the capacity to lead through innovation, to outthink the competition and then to outperform it.

 Course contact details